Can snow tires really be a lifesaver when slushy, sleety weather hits? Find out here.

 According to Ontario’s Ministry of Transportation, the answer is a resounding yes.
 Its brochure on Winter Driving states that although all-season tires may be adequate in some areas, they’re not suitable for driving in the snow-belt regions of southern Ontario and throughout the north.
 The ministry further states that winter tires provide better traction, braking and handling during frost, snow, and slush – and especially under icy conditions.

-So while there’s no denying the initial expense of purchasing winter tires, or the investment in time and money that it costs to switch them twice yearly, the increase in safety far outweighs additional costs.
-What’s more, the provincial government is helping Ontarians drive down the cost of winter tires by mandating that insurers provide a discount by January 1, 2016 to those that use them; something that CAA Insurance already does with its 5% discount for snow tire-installing drivers.
+While there’s no denying the initial expense of purchasing winter tires, or the investment in time and money that it costs to switch them twice yearly, the increase in safety outweighs additional costs.